Greg-T8/Notebook/topics/concepts/unit_testing.md

 <img src='img/20240157-095728.png' width=500px>

+The mechanism by which unit tests enable sustainable growth is that they allow you to add new features and conduct regular refactorings without introducing regressions (i.e. bugs).
+There are two benefits here:

+1. Tests provide an early warning when you break existing functionality
+2. You become confident that your code changes won't lead to regressions

 Keep in mind that not every test holds the same importance.
 While certain tests significantly enhance the quality of software, others may not be as effective.
 These less helpful tests often lead to unnecessary alerts, fail to detect regression issues, and can be cumbersome and challenging to maintain.
 It's common to get caught up in creating unit tests just for the sake of it, without truly understanding if they are beneficial to the project.

 > Code is a liability, not an asset.
 The more code you introduce, the more you extend the surface area for potential bugs in your software, and the higher the project's upkeep cost.
 It's always better to solve problems with as little code as possible.
 Tests are code too.